Lyceum Theatre London

 Access Booking line: 0800 912 6971

-Click here to book tickets online or book directly with the Box Office on 0207 420 8114
+For more information and to book your tickets online, click here or book directly with the Box Office on 0207 420 8114.

 Concessionary tickets are available for Wheelchair users staying in a wheelchair or transferring into an allocated seat, or those with restricted mobility who need to sit in the stalls.
 One carer is also entitled to purchase a ticket at the same rate.

 For details of pricing, availability and general information please call 0800 912 6972 or email [email protected].

 There are six wheelchair spaces available in the Stalls seating area.
 Please be aware, not all of these spaces can accommodate wheelchairs above a certain size – please provide measurements of chairs and scooters at time of booking to enable Box Office Staff to advise you.

 The wheelchair accessible entrance is via a double EXIT door situated at the front of the theatre on Wellington Street, to the left of the five main doors.
 This is clearly marked and provides level access to the Accessible Toilets and the Stalls seating area.
 Upon arrival, please notify the Doorman who will open the doors for you.
 From the accessible entrance, a gentle slope leads past the Accessible Toilets to the Stalls seating area and the Stalls Bar, which is fully accessible.

 The theatre’s main entrance is up three steps to the lower foyer.
 From here there are 7 steps down to the Stalls and 12 steps up to the Royal Circle landing.
 The Grand Circle is up 83 steps.